 1. Sources from Antiquity

-One of the earliest descriptions of this legendary firebird is attributed to Herodotus (c.484–425 BC) in a sophisticated eyewitness-report from Egypt when the known world consisted of Europe, Asia and Libya, which was Africa:
+One of the first descriptions of this legendary firebird is attributed to Herodotus (c.
+484 – 425 BC) in a sophisticated eyewitness-report from Egypt, when the known world consisted of Europe, Asia and Libya, which was Africa:

-His hesitation is understandable because Egypt had been conquered by the Persian Empire in 525 BCE and its Achaemenid kings were also reigning as pharaohs.
-All were Zoroastrians like the Biblical Magi, and the Greek historian who happened to be from Persia, appears to have avoided these "religious matters" by describing some colorful triangles as a bird:
+His hesitation is understandable because Egypt had been conquered by the Persians in 525 BCE and their Achaemenid kings were also reigning as pharaohs until 404.
+Most were Zoroastrians like the Magi, and the Greek historian was from Persia as well.
+Hence, he may have avoided "religious matters" by describing the colorful paintings of triangles as a bird:

-Herodotus pairs two sacred birds, a culinary delicacy that was widely available, with a rare bird he only knows from pictures and which does allegedly many unbelievable things.
-As to whether the phoenix is a bird or an astronomical event, already its lifespan would suggest the latter.
-Herodotus implies this with its colors, which match Mars, the red planet, and the partly golden Saturn and Jupiter.
-The claim that it flies from Arabia to Egypt, from the East to the West, is confirmed by the course of the planets as seen from Earth.
-That the phoenix comes all the way to Heliopolis, the Temple of the Sun, is also fitting because the three planets disappear in the rays of the Sun at the western horizon right after forming the triangles.
-Even the size and appearance of the phoenix, which is like an eagle's, matches the relative size of the triangles at the horizon.
-As to its shape, it would not have been unusal to interpret three moving planets as a bird if we consider that the diverse signs of the Zodiac are symbolized by a few fixed stars.
+Herodotus pairs two sacred birds, a culinary delicacy that was widely available with a rare bird he only knows from pictures, and which he doesn't find credible.
+As to whether the phoenix is a bird or an astronomical event, already its lifespan implies the latter.
+Herodotus supports it also with the colors, which match Mars, the red planet, and the partly golden Saturn and Jupiter.
+It flies from Arabia to Egypt, from the East to the West, which is the course of the planets as seen from Earth.
+That the phoenix comes all the way to Heliopolis, the Temple of the Sun, is also fitting because the three planets disappear in the rays of the Sun at the western horizon after forming the triangles.
+It may actually explain why the largest triangles on earth, the pyramids of Giza, are right next to Heliopolis!
+Even the shape of the phoenix, which is like an eagle's, matches the relative size of the planetary triangles.
+Furthermore, it would make sense to depict three moving planets with a bird symbol because each sign of the Zodiac is developed from a few fixed stars.

-If we think about it, and study the other reports of Herodotus, we learn that he often relied on local priests.
-Yet contrary to later versions of the myth, his phoenix does not burn to ashes before it rises to new life but carries its dead parent to Heliopolis!
-Hence, the Magi could have interpreted the "fiery" triangle of the hexagram as the phoenix, which might relate to the nearby pyramids, and the "watery" as the dead parent bird it takes along.
-Furthermore, the Achaemenids were apparently flying the standard of Cyrus the Great and Herodotus would have asked the Zoroastrians at Heliopolis why it is so different from their winged "Farvahar" – and whether it symbolizes a phoenix within a fiery triangle of planets?
+If we think about it, and study the other reports of Herodotus, we learn that he relied often on local priests.
+Yet contrary to later versions of the myth, his phoenix does not burn to ashes before it rises to new life, but carries its dead parent to Heliopolis!
+Hence, they could have interpreted the "fiery" triangle of the hexagram as the phoenix and the "watery" triangle as the dead parent it takes along.
+On days when the Achaemenids were flying the standard of Cyrus the Great, Herodotus may have asked the Zoroastrians of Heliopolis why it is different from their winged "Farvahar" – and whether the three round balls reveal that it depicts the phoenix within a fiery triangle of planets?

-We propose therefore that Herodotus offered an esoteric concept for Zoroastrians and Pythagoreans which can be explained with Plato and Plutarch.
-Our source is Hesiod, the celebrated "Greek father of didactic poetry" who lived a couple of centuries before Herodotus and was the first to mention the riddle, which would suggest it has a solution!
+We propose therefore that Herodotus offered an esoteric concept for Zoroastrians and Pythagoreans, which needs to explained with the help of Plato and Plutarch.
+Our source is Hesiod, the celebrated "Greek father of didactic poetry" who lived a couple of centuries before Herodotus and was the first to mention the riddle, which would suggests it has a solution!
 He was active between 760-650 BCE and recorded most of what we know about Greek mythology, farming, economic thought, astronomy and ancient time-keeping.
-A versatile genius like Hesiod had obviously valuable insights that could have influenced the ambiguous report of Herodotus!
-Of the diverse translations of Hesiod's riddle we used Bartleby.com, last accessed 2-22-2017:
+A versatile genius like Hesiod had obviously valuable insights that would have influenced the ambiguous report of Herodotus!
+Of the diverse translations of Hesiod's riddle we chose Bartleby.com, last accessed 10-26-2018:

 A chattering crow lives out nine generations